MethodoxTech/ArcadiaBackends/README.md

 # Arcadia

 Simple-minded websocket message-based anyone-is-welcome server.

-There are two kinds of messages, one is stateless, one is stated:

-1. Stateless message includes all configurations in one shot: `{username:token} [channel] message`.
-Except `message`, all other arguments cannot contain space.
-This puts the user at the specified channel.
-2. Stated messages use specific commands to do things.
+All guests are welcomed as a unique guest untill login.

+Simple message format: `-channel message`.
+Where message may be used as a command.
+Channel should not contain space and must start with `-`; If no channel is specified, it uses default channel.

 ## Commands

-* `!set`: Set username.
+Commands can be used in message.
+Commands are case-insensitive.

-* (Default) `!speak`: Speak at specific channel.
+* (Default) `!speak <content>`: Speak at specific channel.
+* `!loging <username> <token> <email>`: Login to server; if username is not taken, it will be registered.
+Token is used to authenticate user and only the hash will be saved so it cannot be recovered - provide an email address if you wish to recover your account.
 * `!listen`: Listen to only specified channels.